Anne Crawford Acheson (1882 - 1962):

 |Anne Crawford Acheson|

-Anne Crawford Acheson was born in Carrickblacker Avenue, Portadown, County Armagh on 5 August 1882, the second of the seven children of John and Harriet Acheson.
-She was educated at the Alexander School in Portadown and Victoria College in Belfast, where her mother had been a pupil and teacher.
+Anne Crawford Acheson was born in Portadown, County Armagh on 5 August 1882, the third of the seven children of John and Harriet Acheson.
+She was educated at the Alexandra School in Portadown and Victoria College, Belfast, where her mother had been a pupil and teacher.
 She studied in the Belfast School of Art from where she won a scholarship to the Royal College of Art in Kensington, London where she studied sculpture under Edouard Lanteri from 1906 to 1910.

 Acheson began exhibiting her sculptures at the Royal Academy in 1913, when 'The Pixie' was accepted.
 From then until 1949 she exhibited 22 times, 30 works in all, with a mixture of statuettes, portrait heads and bronze of lead figurines for the garden.
 In the early years she worked in wood before turning to metal, stone and concrete.
 She also exhibited at the Royal Hibernian Academy Annual Exhibitions in 1910 and 1914, the Annual Exhibitions of the Belfast Arts Society in 1926, 1927 and 1930 and the Ulster Academy of Arts in 1934, 1936, 1948, 1949 and 1950 as well as in other arts venues throughout the UK.
 She exhibited at the Paris Salon and in Rome, Brussels, Stockholm and Toronto.
 She was one of the first women to become an Associate member of the Royal Society of British Sculptors, the first woman full member in 1938 and a member of it's Council in 1944.
 She received Feodora Gleichen Memorial Award in 1938.
 Among other works she was responsible for the portrait bust in the Gertrude Bell Memorial (designed by JM Wilson ARIBA), the original of which is in the National Museum in Baghdad.